jasonvla/mei_encoding_course/README.md

 # What worked well
 In general, I am positively surprised how much can be done in MEI despite not being very experienced in terms of music encoding.
 Learning the basics such as how to place notes, arrange chords and adding accidentals was relatively intuitive.
 Due to the fact that the mei-friend can automatically assign @xml:id attributes to every encoded object, jumping to a specific measure or an exact note could also easily be done.
 Despite that, I quickly faced problems that were not solveable for me at first, such as changing the exact height of the `<pedal>` element in measures 5&6.
 At some point I was able to fix this issue because I figured out that the @ho and @vo attributes can be used in scenarios where the positions of certain elements in the score have to be changed in order to be matching with the reference-sheet.
 However, I am not sure whether @ho and @vo are a robust way to adjust positions because it seems very layout-dependent.
+See this example of the `<dynam>` adjustment:

-Before (@vo / @ho not adjusted):
+Before (@vo / @ho not added):
 ```{=latex}
 \begin{figure}[H]
 \centering